departmentfortransport/ADD-ds-ais-spark-decoder/aisdecode/README.md

 sbt package

-# Put the compiled car in a bucket the dataproc cluster has access to
+# Put the compiled jar in a bucket the dataproc cluster has access to
 gsutil cp \
 	target/scala-2.11/aisdecode_*.jar \
 	gs://dft-dst-prt-ais-resources/